xmartlabs/Bender/Documentation/Importing.md

 network.initialize()
 ```

-`TFConverter` is the class responsible for converting a TF model to Palladium.
-It will try to map nodes or groups of nodes in the TF graph to Palladium layers.
+`TFConverter` is the class responsible for converting a TF model to Bender.
+It will try to map nodes or groups of nodes in the TF graph to Bender layers.
 If it encounters unknown nodes then it will ignore them.
-This means that a graph might be disconnected if your TF model uses functions that are not implemented in Palladium.
+This means that a graph might be disconnected if your TF model uses functions that are not implemented in Bender.

 ### Default `TFConverter` and limitations